IRS Form 1099-B for 2025: Proceeds From Broker and Barter

 What is the deadline to file Form 1099-B?

 In addition to filing with the IRS, a recipient copy must be provided to the recipient.
-The deadline to distribute copies of Form 1099-B is February 18, 2025.
-This ensures recipients have the necessary information to file their tax returns on time accurately.
+The deadline to distribute copies of Form 1099-B is February 18, 2026.
+This ensures recipients have the necessary information to file their tax returns on time and accurately.

 TaxBandits supports the secure and accurate filing of Form 1099-B Forms with the IRS and State.
 We also offer solutions for the distribution of your recipient copies.
 E-file Form 1099-B Now